What Vegans Eat on a Whole Foods Plant Based Diet

 - a few important nutritional supplements and superfoods like Vitamin B-12, Omega 3 fatty acids, Hawaiian spirulina

-That may sound boring, but there are thousands of ways to prepare these foods to make them interesting and delicious.
-Look to international dishes for inspiration: Ethiopian lentil dishes with injera, Mexican bean and rice dishes, Italian pasta dishes, Middle Eastern chickpea dishes, Chinese or Thai grain and vegetable dishes.
+That may sound limiting, but there are thousands of ways to prepare these foods to make them interesting and delicious.
+Look to international dishes for inspiration: Ethiopian lentil dishes with injera, Mexican bean and rice dishes, Italian GF pasta dishes with salad or soup, Middle Eastern chickpea and fresh vegetable dishes, Chinese, Japanese, or Thai rice and vegetable dishes (skip the soy sauce, AW), Indian curried rice and dahl.
 The possibilities are endless.

 Making the Switch